Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Discussion

-While the applications showcased in this paper---such as the supervised learning of reaction yields and regioselectivity, along with the diverse substrate selection for experimental design---underscore the versatility of our learned embeddings, it is important to recognize that they serve as proofs-of-concept; our embedding approach, like any other, is not a universal solution.
+The downstream applications showcased in this paper---such as the supervised learning of reaction yields---show the versatility and potential value of the learned ContraScope embeddings only as proofs-of-concept; the learned embedding approach, like any other, is still not a universal solution to molecular representation learning.
 For instance, a nearest neighbor regression analysis of yield across all training substrate scopes indicates that two molecules with similar embeddings do not necessarily exhibit similar yields, which is similar to other common features (Figure \ref{fig:cas_r2_dist}).
-Moreover, substrates may achieve low reaction yields as a result of side reactions rather than inherent lack of reactivity at the C--X motif, which would not be captured in our approach; this may partially explain the observed lack of correlation for structurally complex aryl halides in the chemistry informer library \cite{kutchukian2016chemistry} (Figure \ref{fig:Fig_informer}).
-Additionally, our operational presumption that all unobserved molecules in scope tables are less similar is a simplification that holds true only on average.
-From a practical standpoint, our loss function combines a term for anchor-positive loss with one for anchor-negative loss in a linear manner, which poses challenges in training both loss terms simultaneously and can at times lead to instability in the training process.
-All those challenges underscore that understanding and predicting chemical reactivity remains an open question, highlighting the need for further refinement of pre-training strategies and loss functions, specially designed for chemical data.
+Moreover, substrates may achieve dissimilar reaction yields as a result of side reactions rather than inherent dissimilarity in reactivity at the C--X motif, which would not be captured in our approach; this may partially explain the observed lack of correlation for structurally complex aryl halides in the chemistry informer library \cite{kutchukian2016chemistry} (Figure \ref{fig:Fig_informer}).
+From a practical standpoint, our loss function combines a term for anchor-positive loss with one for anchor-negative loss in a linear manner, which can, at times, lead to instability in the training process.
+All of these challenges underscore that understanding and predicting chemical reactivity remains an open question, highlighting the need for further refinement of training strategies and loss functions specially designed for chemical data.

-Overall, our work presents a conceptual framework for pre-training reactivity-aligned atomic representations from the selective bias inherent in substrate scope tables.
-With the availability of our code and pre-trained model, this methodology can be applied to new reaction systems and to develop novel chemical embeddings for diverse molecular classes.
-We are optimistic that our framework will serve as a catalyst for further advancements in the field, fostering more targeted and functionality-aligned approaches in molecular representation learning.
+Overall, our work presents a conceptual framework for studying publication bias in a unique way through the lens of deep representation learning.
+We show that the resulting learned embeddings correlate with physical organic reactivity descriptors and experimental reaction performance as evidence that this information is implicit in patterns of substrate usage.
+This methodology can be straightforwardly extended to study trends in additional substrate classes beyond aryl halides by changing the training dataset.
+We are optimistic that our framework and open-source code will serve as a catalyst for further advancements in the field, fostering more functionality-aligned training strategies in molecular representation learning and the quantitative study of publication bias.